It’s a lovely morning. You wake up to the soothing sounds of raindrops falling on the roof of your RV. Everyone is

-You can Click Here and get a nice little map that you can click and find out what the state laws are for each and every one of them.
+You can Click Here and get a nice little map that you can click and find out what the state laws are for each one of them.

 Now you might be thinking, Jessica, do I need to stay up to date with all the laws in all the states?